chiemenz/AzureML-Pipeline-Deployment/README.md

  from the existing training dataset)
 * Alternatively a pipeline which is not performing a whole AutoML run but just a retraining of the best existing model should be setup and maybe scheduled on a regular basis
 * The Swagger UI with the endpoint documentation should be hosted on a VM (not run on a local docker container) (also the Pipeline Endpoint documentation should be added there)
+* The traffic to the model endpoint should be observed and maybe a more powerful compute cluster is needed for inference depending on the number of requests

 # Video